kevinbtalbert/heartbeat-airgap/README.md

 # Definitions
 Running this script is subject to proper configuration / variable assignment in ```heartbeat_airgapped.conf```.
 It also presupposes proper folder ownership for the directory that the python script is executing from.
 This script was specifically designed for the most minimal set of permissions necessary, hence, **READ ONLY** permission is sufficient for the CM user you provide in ```heartbeat_airgapped.conf``` to run the script.

-1. `heartbeat_airgapped_v1.py` - Runtime/Script
+1. `heartbeat_airgapped_v2.py` - Runtime/Script
 2. `heartbeat_airgapped.conf` - Configuration file
 3. `requirements.txt` - Pip requirements file
-4. `Cluster 1_2023-08-19 18:33:51.372277.csv` - Sample output csv
+4. `Basic Cluster (Kerberos)_2023-08-28 13:28:22.275554` - Sample output csv
-5. `offline_pip_dependencies` - Wheels and tars for offline pip install of dependencies
+5. `/offline_pip_dependencies` - Wheels and tars for offline pip install of dependencies
+6. `/archive` - Archived/older versions

 ![Minimum CM permissions for CM API user](min-cm-perms.png)